Information Loss in Generalized Symmetry Breaking: Abstract

-\section{Abstract}
+\section{{Abstract}}

-{ We develop an algebraic and information–theoretic framework to characterize symmetry breaking of generalized, non-invertible symmetries in two spatial dimensions.
-The reduction of symmetry is modeled within the subfactor theory, where condensable Frobenius algebras play the role of subgroups in the categorical setting.
-This perspective naturally connects to the description of anyon condensation in topological phases of matter.
-Central to our approach are coarse-graining maps, or conditional expectations, which act as quantum channels projecting observables from a phase with higher symmetry onto one where the symmetry is partially or completely broken by condensation.
-By employing relative entropy as an entropic order parameter, we quantify the information loss induced by condensation and establish a universal bound governed by the Jones index, which is equal to the quantum dimension of the condensate.
-We illustrate the framework through explicit examples, including the toric code, abelian groups $\mathbb{Z}_N$, and the representation category $\mathrm{Rep}(S_3)$, and show how dualities give rise to equivalence classes of condensation patterns.
-Our results forge new connections between operator algebras, tensor category theory, and quantum information in the study of generalized symmetries. }
+\textbf{\boldmath{ We present an algebraic and information-theoretic framework for the breaking of generalized, non-invertible symmetries in two spatial dimensions.
+Such patterns are modeled as inclusions of finite-dimensional $C^*$-algebras equipped with conditional expectations, built upon a precise dictionary with anyon condensation in topological phases of matter.
+The conditional expectations are quantum channels that coarse-grain observables of the parent phase onto the symmetry-reduced condensed phase; their index --- a Watatani index equal to the quantum dimension of the condensate --- bounds, through its logarithm, the relative entropy between a state and its condensed image.
+This relative entropy serves as an entropic order parameter quantifying the information lost in the symmetry-reduction transition.
+We illustrate the framework with explicit examples: the toric code, abelian groups $Z_N$, and the representation category Rep$(S_3)$.
+Our results strengthen the connections between operator algebras and quantum information in the study of generalized symmetries. }}